-Trees: The clearing of leaves has already been mentioned and is undoubtedly the main task this month.
+Trees: The clearing of leaves has already been mentioned and is undoubtedly the main task this month on tree lined courses.
 General tree trimming is an on-going requirement but usually a task left to when ground conditions are unsuitable for other work to commence; the exception being to provide more light and air movement around tees and greens.